 Link to industry members

-Environment Canada has engaged the Biogas Association to design a questionnaire that will be used to collect activity data on energy production, animal waste, off-farm co-digestion products used in digesters, and agricultural parameters that impact air emissions.
-The work is being performed in the context of the development of a national model to quantify the potential reduction of air pollutants from agricultural anaerobic digestion used for biogas production.
+The Biogas Association assisted Environment Canada in designing a questionnaire that will be used to collect activity data on energy production, animal waste, off-farm co-digestion products used in digesters, and agricultural parameters that impact air emissions.
+Responses from all farm-based biogas systems in Canada will be sought in 2014.

 Check out the impressive line-up of speakers at the Biogas Association’s 2014 Building Biogas Knowledge Workshop and Tours.
 View the complete agenda and speakers, including two streams of workshops.
 The comprehensive, new program this year is the must-attend event for potential biogas developers, and will help operators with existing systems that are striving to learn more and optimize their systems.
 The workshops are on April 3rd at the Guelph Holiday Inn, and the tours are April 4th at the following farms in the Guelph area: Greenholm, Clovermead, Koskamp, and Delft Blue Veal.